• Menu

 Builders hoping to attract increasingly environmentally conscious home shoppers frequently use ethically sourced building materials.
 Builders often use reclaimed wood for accent walls and flooring, while sourcing other lumber from sustainable forests.

-7. Geothermal and Solar Energy
+7. Geothermal & Solar Energy

 Using geothermal energy and installing solar panels used to be reserved for fancy hippy communes.
 Nowadays, builders incorporate alternative energy sources into their homes to help buyers that want to go beyond using energy-efficient bulbs and recycling to help the planet.